-In 2023 Latvia fully respected capacity limitations in terms of GT and kW according to the Commission Regulations 1438/2003 and 916/2004.
-National legislation prescribes that all new intentions for entries - purchase or construction of any fishing vessel shall be agreed before with the relevant authorities (the Fisheries Department (FD) of the Ministry of Agriculture).
+In 2024 Latvia fully respected capacity limitations in terms of GT and kW according to the Commission Regulations 1438/2003 and 916/2004.
+National legislation prescribes that all new intentions for entries - purchase or construction of any fishing vessel shall be agreed before with the relevant authorities (the Ministry of Agriculture).